There are no mistakes in a forest. There is no problem that does not hold the seed of its own solution.

 We don’t have to do it all.
 Trees want to grow.
 Animals create homes.
 Everything gardens.
 We only have to join in.

 We don’t have to know it all.
 When we hear the land, tending our home becomes a dance.
 Each step follows the next.

 We don’t have to hurry.
 Life has a rhythm.
-Every step made supports every other step we will make.
 If we feel too busy, we can try on a tree’s sense of time.